(Hyaluronic Acid Injection; Injection, Hyaluronic Acid)

 Will It Hurt?

-- For the first two days, avoid straining your knee.
+- Avoid straining your knee for the first couple of days.
 Do not stand for a long time or do strenuous activity, like heavy lifting.

 - Less knee pain